Blackjacx/WWDC/README.md

 # WWDC

-Don't have the time to watch all those session videos from WWDC?
-No problem I extracted the gist for you 🥳

 Usually it is much faster to read through some bulet points instead of watching a 50 min session video.
 Then if you find something interesting you can still watch it.

 Feel free to submit a `PR` if I got something wrong or you have an improvement suggestion.